maxprogram/grand-central-pipeline/Readme.md

 All client-side javascript goes in the __source__ directory (`/client` in this case).
 When a file is requested, it is compiled into a single JS file in the public __dest__ directory (`/public/javascripts` in this case).

-Other javascipt files can be required using `//= require` or `//= require_tree`, which will be compiled into the requested file.

 In the __development__ environment, required JS files are concatenated and labeled as is.
 In __production__, they are minified using UglifyJS.

 ## Directive Processor